AsadAliAkhtar/Data-Science-Portfolio/Airline Fare Prediction/Readme.md

 - Feature engineering (e.g., extracting day of the week, month, etc. from date features)

 ## Modeling
-Several machine learning models were implemented and compared, including:
+Several machine learning models were implemented and compared:
 - Linear Regression
-- Decision Tree Regressor
-- Random Forest Regressor
-- Gradient Boosting Regressor

-Hyperparameter tuning was performed using GridSearchCV to find the best parameters for each model.

 ## Evaluation
-The models were evaluated using metrics such as:
+The model was evaluated using metrics:
-- Mean Absolute Error (MAE)
 - Mean Squared Error (MSE)
-- R-squared (R²)

-The performance of each model was compared based on these metrics.

 ## Results
 The best-performing model was [mention the best model] with an MAE of [mention MAE] and an R² of [mention R²].